Introduction

 -

-Regular Patches: Apply security patches promptly to protect against known vulnerabilities.
+Regular Patches: Apply security patches promptly to protect against

 -

-Proactive Monitoring: Use tools like Splunk or Nagios to detect and address threats in real-time.
+Proactive Monitoring: Use tools like Splunk or Nagios to detect and

 -

-Strengthen Defenses: Implement robust security measures, such as encryption and multi-factor authentication.
+Strengthen Defenses: Implement robust security measures, such as

 5.Integration Issues: